-- To understand the relation between Regular Language and Finite Automata and machines - To understand the relation between Contexts free Languages, Push Down Automata and Turing Machine - To study various phases in the design of compiler and understanding the machine independent phases of compiler - To understand machine dependent phases of compiler
+- 1. To learn fundamentals of Regular and Context Free Grammars and Languages - 2.
+To understand the relation between Regular Language and Finite Automata and machines - 3.
+To understand the relation between Contexts free Languages, Push Down Automata and Turing Machine - 4.
+To study various phases in the design of compiler and understanding the machine independent phases of compiler - 5.
+To understand machine dependent phases of compiler

-UNIT-I: Finite Automata
+Finite Automata